kenjinakagava/ecommerce/README.md

 My goal was to get used to working with the React Ecosystem and Typescript.

-- I set up multiple routes using react-router
+- I set up dynamic routes using react-router
-- I handled styling using styled-components
+- Used styled-components for its Automatic Critical CSS and easy removal of dead code, resulting in a faster website and better user experience.
 - I implemented a feature based project folder structure, resulting in a cleaner and more maintainable project

 # Why I built this project this way